Syedaaneesa/home-improvement/README.md

 This project was entirely **designed, developed, and deployed** by me.
 Key efforts include:
 Built custom Elementor sections tailored to the project’s specific needs.

-Refined CSS to achieve precise visual alignment and consistent styling throughout the site.
+Fine-tuned CSS to ensure accurate visual alignment and consistent styling across the entire site.

-Optimized images to enhance loading speed and overall site performance.
+Optimized images to improve loading speed and overall performance.

-Configured and troubleshot plugins for seamless, reliable functionality.
+Configured and troubleshot plugins to maintain smooth, reliable functionality.

-Ensured full responsiveness across all devices and screen sizes.
+Ensured complete responsiveness on all devices and screen sizes.

-Implemented SEO best practices and added key meta tags to improve search visibility.
+Applied SEO best practices and added essential meta tags to boost search visibility.

 ---